Anjali-AR/Portfolio/README.md

 HCL	Sep 2019 – Jan 2021

-Assisted in developing and maintaining software components using Python and Java Debugged and resolved application issues to improve performance and reliability Collaborated with team members using Git for version control Followed software development best practices and documentation standards
+Assisted in developing and maintaining software components using Python and Java.
+Debugged and resolved application issues to improve performance and reliability Collaborated with team members using Git for version control and Followed software development best practices and documentation standards.
 <!---------------------------------------------------------------------------------------------------------------------------->
 #Projects

-Image Classification Using Neural Networks
+Image Classification Using Neural Networks.
-Designed and implemented a basic neural network for classifying RGB images into multiple categories Applied data preprocessing techniques and evaluated model performance
+Designed and implemented a basic neural network for classifying RGB images into multiple categories.
+Applied data preprocessing techniques and evaluated model performance.
-Technologies: Python, Deep Learning fundamentals
+Technologies: Python, Deep Learning fundamentals.
 <!--------------------------------------------------------------------------------------------------------------------------->
 Personal Portfolio Website

-Built a responsive personal portfolio to showcase skills and projects Focused on clean UI design and accessibility
+Built a responsive personal portfolio to showcase skills and projects.
+Focused on clean UI design and accessibility.
-Technologies: HTML, CSS, JavaScript
+Technologies: HTML, CSS, JavaScript.
 <!--------------------------------------------------------------------------------------------------------------------------->
 #Certifications